nysenate/OpenLegislation/docs/bills.rst

       }
    }

-If **summary** is set to true, the above response would be truncated after the 'programInfo' block.
+If **view** is set to 'info', the above response would be truncated after the 'programInfo' block.

-If **detail** is set to true, the following content will also be present in the response:
+If **view** is set to 'with_refs', the default response will be returned with the following data appended:

 .. code-block:: javascript